schrodinger/infra-tester/README.md

         assertions:
           - type: PlanSucceeds                                  # Makes sure plan succeeds

+          - type: PlanFails                                     # Makes sure plan fails

+          - name: PlanMustFailWithSpecificError                 # Optional name for assertions.
+If defined, this will replace assertion type as the test name in test summary.
-          - type: PlanFailsWithError                            # Makes sure plan fails and that the error message contains a specific string
+            type: PlanFailsWithError                            # Makes sure plan fails and that the error message contains a specific string
             error_message_contains: Intended to fail            # The string that the error should contain
 ```